3-Step Guide to Drafting Your Employee Engagement Survey

 Employee Engagement Indicators

 Once you’ve defined engagement, you’ll need to start thinking about the drivers and drainers of engagement at your company.
-At Workify, we call these measures engagement indicators.
+Think of these measures as “employee engagement indicators”.

 In other words, it will make it easy for you to pinpoint opportunities for improvement that your organization can take action on.

-To give you an example of engagement indicators that can be tracked at your organization, here are the six engagement indicators that we track at Workify and their definitions:
+To give you an example of engagement indicators that can be tracked at your organization, here are six example engagement indicators and their definitions:

 2. Leadership – The leaders’ effectiveness in demonstrating and embedding the values, strategies, and goals within the organization while creating a clear purpose for an employee’s contribution.